NEW YEAR MARKETS

 Selling river cruises will be one of the most profitable booking you do.

 Selling groups or charters on them then your commissions will all come with a comma or even two.
+I will host optional sessions in a private room on board so you can learn the secrets to selling groups on River Cruises.

 Join me on this wonderful trip to not only to celebrate New Years with a really fun group of fellow Travel Professionals but to learn the secrets to getting groups to travel on River Cruises.